 Simply start gluing the beads on starting around the top of the jar just beneath the lid and worked your way around and down.
 I stopped about 1/2 inch from the bottom to ensure my jar would sit level.

-If you’re placing your lanterns outside consider using clear silicone caulk for durability with temperature changes.
+If you’re placing your Solar Mason Jar lights outside consider using clear silicone caulk for durability with temperature changes.
 Lastly, place your solar light lids on, and they are done.

-These solar lights look stunning on your window sill, porch steps, and patio table!
+These solar mason jar lights look stunning on your window sill, porch steps, and patio table!
 Allow to charge in full sun 6-8 hours for the brightest and longest glow.

 More Mason Jar Ideas Here: